 Worship Service at 10:00 a.m.
 Summer schedule – One service at 10:00 a.m.

 Vote on the New UUCB Name Tag – Online at https://www.surveymonkey.com/s/5VZMT6L or at UUCB on Sundays in the Atrium.
-Voting will run through August 15.
+Voting has been extended through September 14, and results will be announced on September 21.
+If you have any difficulties with online voting (or want to change your vote) please contact Paul Hudson (information in membership directory).

 SAVE THE DATE!
 Saturday, August 23 Start Up Meeting!
 “The goal of the startup is to make sure that the congregation, leadership, and minister are all on the same page about what the congregation's goals and tasks are for the first year and whose responsibility it is to do what.” – Josh Searle-White, Executive Director, Pacific Central District